 Cisco WebEx Social allows users to interact with the voicemail in their Cisco Unity Connection inboxes from the Voice Messages portlet.
 Inside the portlet, the user can listen to, create, and forward voicemail.
 The portlet shows the voicemail sender's photo as well as his presence status, and the user can do click-to-call or click-to-chat with the sender inside the portlet.
 Cisco WebEx Social uses the Representational State Transfer (REST) API to retrieve voicemail header information from Cisco Unity Connection and proxy the audio files to the browser.
 That means the audio file will be downloaded and played inside the browser.

 NoteThe Voice Messages portlet cannot play private or secure messages from the PC; however, the user can select the option to play them on the phone.
-The Voice Messages portlet cannot play private or secure messages from the PC; however, the user can select the option to play them on the phone.

 Using the Cisco Unity Connection clustering option, voice messages of a user are replicated to all the nodes within the cluster.
 Cisco WebEx Social provides an option to configure multiple voicemail servers within the cluster.
 In case the current voicemail server fails or becomes unavailable, an alternate voicemail server can be used as a backup.
 For resiliency, Cisco recommends creating a Cisco Unity Connection cluster and adding multiple Unity Connection nodes to the voicemail server configuration inside Cisco WebEx Social.